GNU Astronomy Utilities

 The effect of the outliers is obvious in all three measures: the median has become 1.10 times larger, the mean 1.75 times and the standard deviation about 2.88 times!
 The differing effect of outliers in different statistics was already discussed in Building inputs and analysis without clipping; also see Quantifying signal in a tile.

-\(\sigma\)-clipping is one way to remove/clip the effect of such very strong outliers in measures like the above. \(\sigma\)-clipping is defined as the very simple iteration below.
-In each iteration, the range of input data might decrease.
+\(\sigma\)-clipping is one commonly used way to remove/clip the effect of such very strong outliers in measures like the above (although not the most robust, continue reading to the end of this tutorial in the next sections). \(\sigma\)-clipping is defined as the very simple iteration below.
+In each iteration, the number of input values used might decrease.
 When the outliers are as strong as above, the outliers will be removed through this iteration.

 1. Calculate the standard deviation (\(\sigma\)) and median (\(m\)) of a distribution.
 The median is used because, as shown above, the mean is too significantly affected by the presence of outliers.